NeilMountford/pt-prep/session3/readme.md

 ## 4. Selectors

-In the these examples you wil notice that we used some different selectors.
+In the these examples you will notice that we used some different selectors.
 Here are the main types of selector you will use.
 Try them out in your project:

 **Type selectors**